egordm/boosters/docs/backlogs/08-api-layering-redesign.md

 **Tasks**:

-- [ ] 2.4.1: Audit codebase for TaskKind definitions/duplicates
+- [x] 2.4.1: Audit codebase for TaskKind definitions/duplicates
-- [ ] 2.4.2: Consolidate to single definition in `training/objectives/mod.rs`
+- [x] 2.4.2: Consolidate to single definition in `model/meta.rs`
-- [ ] 2.4.3: Update all usages to import from single location
+- [x] 2.4.3: Update all usages to import from single location

 **Definition of Done**: